Gpraveen0902/Classic_Models_Business_Performance/README.md

-# 📊 Classic Models Business Performance Dashboard
+# 📊 Classic Models Business Performance Analysis

 ## 🔹 Project Overview
 This project analyzes the **ClassicModels** sample database using **SQL** for data extraction and **Power BI** for visualization.